-the security of that Secret Key Material throughout the whole of its lifecycle from its generation to the revocation of the DCCKI Certificate associated with the Secret Key Material; and
+the security of that Secret Key Material throughout the whole of its lifecycle from its generation to the revocation of the DCCKI Certificate associated with the Secret Key Material.

-the destruction of any Smart Card Token beyond reasonable use once it is no longer to be used, in accordance with this Policy or as otherwise set out in the Code.
+Not used

 Cryptographic module rating

 Any Cryptographic Module used in support of the DCCKICA Systems shall meet the module rating specified within Parts 6.2.1 and 6.2.7 of this Policy.